anoma/namada-interface/apps/airdrop/README.md

 yarn dev:proxy
 ```

-This will proxy the `AIRDROP_BACKEND_SERVICE_URL` (or default URL if this is unspecified) via a Node server, which should resolve the issue.
+This will proxy the `NAMADA_INTERFACE_AIRDROP_BACKEND_SERVICE_URL` (or default URL if this is unspecified) via a Node server, which should resolve the issue.

 [ [Table of Contents](#table-of-contents) ]